World Music for Elementary

 "This course has been so fun!
 The lessons are quick and simple but include a nice variety of examples.
 We often end up searching for more videos to see and hear more.
 My kids have talked about the instruments and sounds with great enthusiasm.
 We’ve learned a lot and have had lots of great conversations after a lesson.
 (I just need a pronunciation guide for each instrument!)
 I love that it’s safe and ready to go – I would not be able to research instruments/songs, find quality video examples, review the videos for appropriateness, and still be a nice mom by the time we sat down to learn.
 This allows me to “open and go” for something different, entertaining, educational, and easy.
 Love it."

-By the way, are you looking for a music membership experience?
+By the way, are you looking for a Music & Fine Arts Membership experience?

-The Music in Our Homeschool Plus (MIOH+) elementary membership experience will open for enrollment in August 2021.
+The Music in Our Homeschool Plus (MIOH+) membership experience for Preschool - High School will be open for enrollment from January 14-21, 2022.

 Gena Mayo is a homeschooling mom of 8 who has been teaching music in various forms for over 25 years.
 She has a Bachelors degree in Music Education and a Masters degree in Vocal Pedagogy (teaching voice lessons).
 It has been her joy to teach elementary and junior high choir, high school voice classes, private voice lessons for teens through adults, early childhood music and movement classes (babies through preschool), elementary general music, and music appreciation for elementary through high school.
 But, her favorite music teaching experience has been as musical director for stage musicals such as Seussical, Shrek, Singing in the Rain, Newsies, and Beauty and the Beast.
 It is Gena's desire to help all homeschoolers include music in their homeschools!